 That person will be more likely to respond to your call to action – like sign up for your email list, subscribe to your channel, buy your product or service and tell their friends about you and your channel.

 That person just became your biggest advocate and a loyal fan.

 YouTube Channel Basic Setup

-Of course you want to have a recognizable profile pic – maybe it is the same one you use on Twitter, Google+, WordPress – any of those will do but try to be consistent so that people will recognize you from other networks you hang out on.
-Also put up a channel banner.
+Of course you want to have a recognizable profile pic – maybe it is the same one you use on Twitter, Facebook, Google, WordPress – any of those will do but try to be consistent so that people will recognize you from other networks you hang out on.
+You also need to upload a YouTube channel banner.